darwinia-network/docs/docs/evm/tutorial/smart-contract/interact-with-ethersjs.md

 # Overview

+!!! note
-> 💡 Familiarity with Linux/Javascript is essential.
+    Familiarity with Linux/Javascript is essential.

 Similar to Web3.js, the [Ethers.js](https://docs.ethers.org/v5/) library offers a comprehensive suite of tools for interacting with Ethereum nodes using JavaScript.
 In addition, Darwinia provides an Ethereum-compatible API that supports JSON RPC invocations, making it fully compatible with the Ethers.js library.
 This compatibility enables developers to utilize the Ethers.js library to interact with a Darwinia node in a manner similar to interacting with an Ethereum node.
 This allows developers to leverage their existing knowledge and tools to build applications on the Darwinia network seamlessly.